melnichenkod/kbot/README.md

 # kbot
-devops application from scratch
+DevOps application from scratch.
-You can find the bot https://t.me/devopsnix_bot
+You can find the bot https://t.me/devopsnix_bot.
 If you want to create your own bot follow these instructions.
 1. After cloning the project you need to open the Telegram and find BotFather.
 2. You need to enter a new name for your bot.
 Please write a command /newbot.
 You must choose a username for your bot.